 The Catalyst social & environmental research program provides an ongoing monitor of consumer sentiment towards a range of issues facing society.

-Director of community-based events company Silver Lining Strategy, Stu Speirs, is a strategist who has helped develop some of Australia’s best-known events over the past decade.
+Our guest analyst and Director of community-based events company Silver Lining Strategy, Stu Speirs, is a strategist who has helped develop some of Australia’s best-known events over the past decade.
 Stu used August’s Catalyst results to investigate consumer sentiment towards their communities.
 Stu’s thoughts on what the data tells us are as follows.

 Is community connection hardwired?